 In general, disability services offices cannot approve accommodations that require significant alterations to course curriculum or objectives.
 Additionally, accommodations that require a significant financial expense or negatively impact the safety of or accessibility for other students will not be allowed.
 However, that doesn’t mean there aren’t plenty of opportunities for support.
 Keep reading to learn about some of the most common accommodations below.

-• Scribes, note-takers, or copies of class slides: For students who struggle with focus, retention, or attendance, having access to verbatim transcripts, comprehensive notes, or visual materials can make a huge difference.
+- Scribes, note-takers, or copies of class slides: For students who struggle with focus, retention, or attendance, having access to verbatim transcripts, comprehensive notes, or visual materials can make a big difference.
 In some cases, students may be able to access PowerPoint slides before class time, allowing them to familiarize themselves with the day’s material and mentally prepare.

-• Adjusted attendance policy: This accommodation can make a huge difference for students whose conditions sometimes make it difficult to leave the house or attend class.
+- Adjusted attendance policy: This accommodation can be vital for students whose conditions sometimes make it difficult to leave the house or attend class.
 Generally, the adjusted policy allows students to take more unexcused absences than their classmates without affecting their attendance grades.
 The opportunity to rest and care for yourself without stressing about your next class can allow you to get back into your normal routine more quickly in the event of a crisis.

 Interview with a College Counselor